tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-clusterpropertiesupdateparameters.md

 ---
 # ClusterPropertiesUpdateParameters

-The cluster resource properties can be updated
+Describes the cluster resource properties that can be updated during PATCH operation.

 ## Properties
 | Name | Type | Required |